timoinutilis/lowres-nx/docs/readme.txt

-If you open NX tools (Character Designer, Background Designer, etc.) directly like other NX programs, they will use the "Disk.nx" file in your programs folder for loading and saving their data.
+If you open NX tools (Character Designer, Background Designer, etc.) directly like other NX programs, they will use the "Disk.nx" file in the tool's folder for loading and saving their data.

 To edit your program's data directly (without the "Disk.nx" file), run your program in the normal way.
-Then press Ctrl+M to enter the Development Menu.
+Then press Esc to enter the Development Menu.
 There click on "ED" and select a tool.
 It will use the current program for its data.
-When done, press Ctrl+M again to return to the Development Menu, or Ctrl+R to run your program directly.
+When done, press Esc again to return to the Development Menu, or Ctrl+R to run your program directly.